Marlins vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Tyler Glasnow (3-3) will make his 11th start of the season.
+- The Rays will hand the ball to Zach Eflin (11-5) for his 20th start of the season.

+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

+- In 19 starts this season, Eflin has lasted five or more innings 17 times, with an average of 5.9 innings per appearance.

 |Opponent